 And another: "If you have not found a way to spend time with your customers OUT OF THE OFFICE AND NOT IN A RESTAURANT it’s simply not good enough."

 It seemed to work.
-Between 2012 and 2013, Insys saw more than 1,000 percent growth in net revenue of SUBSYS sales -- the best performing initial public offering of the year.
+Between 2012 and 2013, Insys saw more than 1,000% growth in net revenue of SUBSYS sales -- the best performing initial public offering of the year.
 The following year, SUBSYS became the most widely prescribed drug of its type.

-By then, Insys CEO John Kapoor, a soft-spoken immigrant from India, had become a billionaire.
+By then, Kapoor, a soft-spoken immigrant from India, had become a billionaire.
 By 2015, he was on Forbes’ annual “Richest People in America” list.

-“All these changes create a product the patients want and in two to three years our market share is approaching 50 percent of the market,” Kapoor said in that same speech.
+“All these changes create a product the patients want and in two to three years our market share is approaching 50% of the market,” Kapoor said in that same speech.

 At an Insys national sales meeting in 2015, the company played a crude five-minute rap music video celebrating their success.
-The video showing Burlakoff under a fentanyl spray bottle costume and two young Insys salesmen dancing in sunglasses and hoodies.
-Some of the lyrics included "I got new patients and I got a lot of them," and “We’re raising the bar and we’re changing the game.
-To be great, it takes a decision, to be better than the competition.”
+The video showed Burlakoff in a fentanyl spray bottle costume while two young Insys salesmen danced in sunglasses and hoodies.
+Some of the lyrics included, "I got new patients and I got a lot of them" and “We’re raising the bar and we’re changing the game.
+To be great, it takes a decision to be better than the competition.”

-Meanwhile, patients like Sarah Fuller and Jeff Buchalter were edging closer and closer to death.
+Meanwhile, patients like Sarah Fuller and Buchalter were edging closer to death.

-The Fuller’s family attorney, Richard Hollawell, said he got a subpoena for the phone call an Insys employee made to Fuller's insurance, pretending to be from Dr. Matalon’s office.
+Hollawell, the Fuller family's attorney, said he got a subpoena for the recording of a phone call that an Insys employee made to Fuller's insurance company pretending to be from Matalon's office.

 “That’s [what] I would call... the murder weapon, the smoking gun, all those terms,” Hollawell said.
 “If they did not make that call, she would've never been approved for the drug, and you heard all the misrepresentations that were made.”